 POSTURE & MOVEMENT

 Constipation rarely happens to people that move about a lot, even though it can still happen.
-Increasing movement in your life on a daily basis is essential.
+Increasing movement in your life on a daily basis may be essential.

 Especially walking helps by aiding gravity in making food stuffs move down.
 Walk for at least 10 minutes after every meal, at an average pace.

-Even in case of lower back pains one should take some walks regularly - the pain usually is reduced afterwards.
+Even in case of lower back pains, often caused by digestion issues, one should take some walks regularly - the pain usually is reduced afterwards.
 Walk slowly though.

 However, in the one or two hours after meals one should never bend over.
 If you need to pick up something from the floor, bend the knees instead.

 After food, any pressure on the belly should be maximally avoided.
 Avoid wrong sitting postures that create such pressure - no slouching.

 Never sleep within 2 to 3 hours after food.
 Sleeping stops the digestion process, which will create a lot more gasses.